yusufyilmazfr/podcast4j/README.md

     </repository>
 </repositories>
 ```

+Before use podcast4j, we have to create an PodcastIndex account and generate secret and auth key on [podcastindex.org](https://podcastindex.org/).
+You are able to create an account on [podcastindex](https://api.podcastindex.org/)

 After generating secret and auth key, you're able to create `Podcast4jServiceFactory` instance to accessing podcastindex API end-points.